-We propose simple and computationally efficient forecasting algorithms for random utility maximization-based multiple discrete-continuous choice models with additively separable utility functions, such as the MDCEV model.
-These algorithms build on simple yet insightful, analytic explorations of the KKT conditions of optimality that shed new light on the properties of such models.
-For specific forms of the consumption utility function (i.e., γ -profile utility function), the algorithm obviates the need for iterative constrained optimization procedures.
+In this paper, we propose simple and computationally efficient forecasting algorithms for the MDCEV model.
+These algorithms build on simple, yet insightful, analytic explorations of the Kuhn-Tucker conditions of optimality that shed new light on the properties of the model.
+For specific forms of the consumption utility function (i.e., a $\gamma$ -profile utility function), the algorithm obviates the need to undertake any iterative constrained optimization procedures that have hitherto been used for forecasting with Kuhn-Tucker (KT) demand system models.
 The non-iterative nature of the algorithm contributes significantly to its efficiency and accuracy.
 Even with more general utility functions that fall within the class of additively separable utility functions, we use the properties of the MDCEV model to design efficient (albeit iterative) forecasting algorithms.
 We also propose variants of the proposed algorithms that perform faster in situations with large choice sets.
-Further, although developed in the context of the MDCEV model, the proposed algorithms can easily be modified for use with other utility maximization based KT consumer demand model systems with additively separable utility functions.
+Further, although developed in the context of the MDCEV model, the proposed algorithms can easily be modified for use with other utility maximization-based Kuhn-Tucker (KT) consumer demand model systems with additively separable utility functions.

 To demonstrate the effectiveness of the forecasting algorithms, we present an analysis of residential energy consumption patterns in the U.S. using the MDCEV model and its forecasting algorithm proposed in this paper.
-Household-level energy consumption data from the 2005

-Residential Energy Consumption Survey (RECS) conducted by the Energy Information Administration (EIA) was utilized for this analysis.
+Household-level energy consumption data from the 2005 Residential Energy Consumption Survey (RECS) conducted by the Energy Information Administration (EIA) was utilized for this analysis.
 The MDCEV model estimates provide insights into the influence of household, house-related, residential location, and climatic factors on households' consumption patterns of different types of energy, including electricity, natural gas, fuel oil, and liquefied petroleum gas (LPG).

-Prediction exercises with the proposed algorithms, a numerical bisection-based iterative algorithm proposed by von Haefen et al. (2004) and a general gradient-based iterative algorithm indicate the significant computational efficiency (as well as accuracy) of the proposed algorithms.
+Prediction exercises with the proposed algorithms, a numerical bisection-based iterative algorithm proposed by von Haefen et al. (2004), and a general gradient-based iterative algorithm indicate the significant computational efficiency (as well as accuracy) of the proposed algorithms.
+In the current empirical context, to predict the energy consumption patterns of 4382 households, with 100 sets of error term draws for each household, the incremental enumeration algorithm proposed for $\gamma$ -profile utility functions took only 11 seconds.
+On the other hand, the von Haefen et al. procedure took 143 seconds, and the gradient-based, iterative forecasting routine would take around 15 days to do so.
+Even when the predictions were conducted over as much as 50 sets of bootstrapped parameter estimates, the algorithm proposed for $\gamma$ -profile utility functions took only about 8 and half minutes, while it took about 2 hours to accomplish this with the von Haefen et al. algorithm, and it would take about a year to do the same with the gradientsbased iterative algorithm.
 Further prediction exercises on simulated data with large choice sets suggest the following general guidelines.
-(1) For γ -profile utility functions, incremental enumeration performs well in choice situations with a small to moderate number (up to 50) of chosen alternatives, while bisection-based enumeration performs well in choice situations with a large number (beyond 50) of chosen alternatives.
-(2) For α -profile utility functions, incremental enumeration to moderate number of chosen alternatives, while a simple bisection over the λ -space or over the consumption-space (as in von Haefen et al., 2004) performs well in situations with a large number of chosen alternatives.
+(1) For $\gamma$ -profile utility functions, incremental enumeration performs well in choice situations with small to moderate number (up to 50) of chosen alternatives, while bisection-based enumeration performs well in choice situations with large number (beyond 50) of chosen alternatives.
+(2) For $\alpha$ -profile utility functions, incremental enumeration combined with bisection over the $\lambda$ -space performs well in situations with small to moderate number of chosen alternatives, while a simple bisection over the $\lambda$ -space or over the consumption-space (as in von Haefen et al., 2004) perform well in situations with large number of chosen alternatives.